 | Risk of Error | Low | High (Names often omitted) |

-- Check Minor Requirements: For children, ensure the insurance specifically covers "pediatric care" (most basic plans do, but it's worth a check).
+- Check Minor Requirements: For children, ensure the insurance covers pediatric care.

-- Match the Dates: Ensure every family member's insurance starts and ends on the exact same date to match the flight itinerary.
+- Match the Dates: Ensure every family member's insurance starts and ends on the exact same date.

-- Keep a Master Copy: If you are using individual policies, keep a digital folder with all certificates in case an officer asks to see the "head of household's" coverage.
+- Keep a Master Copy: If using individual policies, keep a digital folder with all certificates in case an officer asks to see coverage.

 Get Your Family Covered Today

-Secure verifiable documentation for your entire group for just $5 per person.
+Secure verifiable insurance for your entire family.
 Fast, safe, and embassy-approved.